stalker14-project/stalker-14/Content.Shared/_Stalker/AI/AI_System_Documentation.md

 ## 5. Tools

 -   Tools represent actions the AI can request the NPC to perform.
--   They are defined as public methods within `AINPCSystem` (e.g., `TryChat`, `TryGiveItem`, `TryTakeItem`, `TryPunishPlayer`).
+-   They are defined as public methods within `AINPCSystem` (e.g., `TryChat`, `TryOfferQuest`, `TryGiveItem`, `TryTakeItem`, `TryPunishPlayer`).
--   Each tool has a corresponding JSON description method (`GetChatToolDescription`, etc.) that returns a schema matching the OpenAI function/tool definition format.
-The description for `TryGiveItem` dynamically includes the list of items the specific NPC is allowed to give, based on its `GivableItems` component data.
-The description for `TryPunishPlayer` includes the configured damage.
+-   Each tool has a corresponding JSON description method (`GetChatToolDescription`, `GetOfferQuestToolDescription`, etc.) that returns a schema matching the OpenAI function/tool definition format.
+Descriptions for tools involving items (`TryGiveItem`, `TryOfferQuest`) dynamically include the relevant item lists (`GivableItems`, `QuestItems`) from the NPC's component data.
 These descriptions are sent to the LLM.
+-   All tool descriptions now include an optional `npcResponse` string parameter.
+If the LLM provides this parameter in a tool call, `ExecuteToolCall` will make the NPC speak the `npcResponse` text *before* executing the tool's primary action.
+This allows the AI to comment on its actions without needing a separate `TryChat` call.
 -   When the LLM decides to use a tool, `AIManager` parses the requested tool name and arguments.
 -   `AINPCSystem` receives the parsed tool request and calls the corresponding C# method via `ExecuteToolCall`.
-The `TryGiveItem` method includes validation logic based on `GivableItems`.
-The `TryPunishPlayer` method applies damage and sound effects based on `PunishmentDamage` and `PunishmentSound` in the `AiNpcComponent`, after checking faction and range.
+Validation logic (e.g., checking `GivableItems` for `TryGiveItem`, checking range/whitelist for `TryPunishPlayer`, checking for existing quests in `TryOfferQuest` [placeholder]) is performed within the respective tool methods.

 ### 5.1.
 Available Tools

 -   **`TryChat`**: Makes the NPC speak a given message.
+Primarily for standard conversation turns where no other action is taken.
+Can use `npcResponse` as an alternative message.
+-   **`TryOfferQuest`**: Offers a quest to retrieve one item from the NPC's `QuestItems` list.
+Checks for existing quests (placeholder).
+Requires `targetPlayer` and `npcResponse` (containing the quest offer text).
--   **`TryGiveItem`**: Spawns and attempts to give an item (from the NPC's `GivableItems` list) to a player.
+-   **`TryGiveItem`**: Spawns and attempts to give an item (from the NPC's `GivableItems` list) to a player, typically as a quest reward.
+Requires `targetPlayer` and `itemPrototypeId`.
+Can use `npcResponse` for commentary (e.g., "Here's your reward.").
--   **`TryTakeItem`**: Attempts to take a specified item from a player's hands (requires player cooperation/interaction).
+-   **`TryTakeItem`**: Attempts to take a specified item (by prototype ID) from a player's active hand, typically a requested quest item.
+Requires `targetPlayer`, `requestedItemName`, and `npcResponse` (containing the request/instruction, e.g., "Let me see that item.
+Hold it out.").
--   **`TryPunishPlayer`**: Applies damage (defined in `AiNpcComponent.PunishmentDamage`) and plays a sound (defined in `AiNpcComponent.PunishmentSound`) to a target player within range.
-Intended for use when the AI determines a player is being excessively rude, hostile, or deceitful, according to its prompt instructions.
-Requires `targetPlayer` and `reason` arguments.
+-   **`TryPunishPlayer`**: Applies damage and plays a sound (if configured in `AiNpcComponent`) to a target player within range.
+Requires `targetPlayer` and `reason`.
+Can use `npcResponse` for a threat or comment during the attack.

 ## 6. Current Limitations / Future Improvements

--   **Entity Lookup:** Identifying players and items based on string names/identifiers provided by the AI is currently very basic (placeholder `FindPlayerByIdentifier`, `FindItemInHands`).
-A more robust lookup system (using CKey/UserId, EntityUid parsing, or better inventory searching) is needed.
+-   **Quest Tracking:** The `TryOfferQuest` tool currently uses placeholder logic.
+A proper system is needed to track active quests per player to prevent multiple simultaneous quests from the same NPC.
+-   **Entity/Item Lookup:** Identifying players (by CKey/name) and items (by prototype ID in hand) remains basic.
+More robust lookups are needed.
--   **`TryTakeItem` Interaction:** The current implementation assumes player consent and simulates the item transfer.
-A proper implementation requires a player interaction flow (dialogue prompt, UI confirmation, etc.).
+-   **`TryTakeItem` Interaction:** The current implementation only checks the active hand and simulates the take (no actual transfer/deletion yet).
+A proper interaction flow is required.
--   **Tool Result Feedback:** The system currently executes tools but doesn't report the success/failure result back to the LLM in a subsequent API call.
-Implementing this feedback loop would allow the AI to react to the outcome of its requested actions (e.g., confirming an item was given or explaining why it failed).
+-   **Tool Result Feedback:** The system reports tool success/failure back to the LLM via "tool" role messages in the history, allowing the AI to potentially react to outcomes.
+Further refinement might be needed.
--   **Multiple Tool Calls:** The system now supports processing multiple tool calls returned by the AI in a single response.
+-   **Multiple Tool Calls:** The system supports processing multiple tool calls returned by the AI in a single response.
--   **Error Handling:** More nuanced error handling and potential fallback responses for the NPC could be added.
+-   **Error Handling:** More nuanced error handling and potential fallback responses for the NPC could be added (e.g., specific chat messages on tool failure).
--   **Contextual Awareness:** The context provided to the AI is currently limited to conversation history.
-Adding information about the NPC's inventory, surroundings, or current game state could enable more complex behaviors.
+-   **Contextual Awareness:** Context remains limited to conversation history.
+Adding NPC inventory, game state, etc., could enable more complex behaviors.
--   **Punishment Nuance:** The `TryPunishPlayer` tool is a blunt instrument.
-Future improvements could involve more nuanced responses to negative interactions (e.g., refusing service, reporting to security, changing disposition).
+-   **Punishment Nuance:** `TryPunishPlayer` is still basic.
+More varied negative responses could be implemented.